-For direct admission, if English is not your first language, OR you did not complete a minimum of two full years of successful study in an accredited university degree program/college diploma program in a country OR in a postsecondary institution where English is the primary language of instruction, you must provide proof of English proficiency in one of the following ways:
+For direct admission, if English is not your first language, OR you did not complete a minimum of two full years of successful study in an accredited university degree program/college diploma program in a country OR in a postsecondary institution where English is the primary language of instruction, you must provide one of the English language proficiency tests below:

 A statement of purpose must be added to your application.

 Applicants must complete a 400-word essay.
 The topic will be general in nature relating to the field of journalism.

 Humber’s Journalism graduate certificate program will immerse you in advanced research, writing and interview practices, data mining techniques, and a range of storytelling approaches for work within a multiplatform journalistic or information-gathering environment.
 You will also have the opportunity to pursue discipline-specific reporting in areas such as science, business, sports and the arts.